sschwetz/sschwetz.github.io/_posts/2023-10-06-running-jekyll-with-systemd.md

 }
 ```

+Once you have done this you need to enable the site utillising the command `ln -s /etc/nginx/sites-available/jekyll /etc/nginx/sites-enabled/jeykell`

-I need to setup SSL for the webserver, as this would create additional overhead as the reverse proxy also performs SSL.
+I did need to setup SSL for the webserver, as this would create additional overhead as the reverse proxy also performs SSL.